Part One What is a Nurse Practitioner (NP)?

 The need for primary care is also expected to rise over the next five years because of the aging population.
 NPs will help meet this increasing demand, especially in underserved areas.

-Part Seven Which Schools Have the Best NP Programs?
+Part Eight Which Schools Have the Best NP Programs?

 There are numerous NP programs throughout the country, so our panel of nurses ranked them based on reputation, certification pass rate, cost, accreditation, and acceptance rates to determine that these are some of the best options out there.
 Because nursing careers take different forms, the top 10 NP programs are ranked in no particular order.